Quantum state transfer between twins in weighted graphs: Periodicity

-\begin{proposition} Let $W$ be a subset of $V(X)$.
-If all vertices in $W$ have the same eigenvalue support, then $W$ is periodic if and only if one of its vertices is periodic.
-In addition, if $W$ is periodic, then every vertex in $W$ has the same minimum period. \end{proposition}
+We say that a subset $W\subseteq V(X)$ is \textit{periodic} if each vertex in $W$ is periodic and there exists a time $\tau>0$ such that $\lvert U(\tau)_{u,u}\rvert=1$ for each $u\in W$.
+The minimum time such that $W$ is periodic is called the \textit{minimum period} $\rho$ of $W$.
+In particular, if $W=V(X)$, then we say that $X$ is periodic.
+As each vertex in $W$ is periodic, it follows that $\rho$ is an integer multiple of the minimum periods of the vertices in $W$.
+It is also immediate that if all vertices in $W$ have the same eigenvalue support, then $W$ is periodic if and only if one of its vertices is periodic, and as a consequence, each vertex has the same minimum period $\rho,$ which equals the minimum period of $W$.

-Let $T$ be a set of twins in $X$.
-By Lemma \ref{aut}, the vertices in $T$ are pairwise cospectral, and since cospectral vertices have the same eigenvalue support, Proposition \ref{pereigensupp} implies that all vertices in $T$ have the same eigenvalue support.
-Combining this with Lemma \ref{alphabeta}, Theorem \ref{ratiocon} and Corollary \ref{minper} yields a characterization of twin vertices that are periodic whenever $\phi(M,t)\in \mathbb{Z}[x]$.
+Now, if $T$ is a set of twins in $X$, then Lemma \ref{aut} implies that the vertices in $T$ are pairwise cospectral, and thus, they all have the same eigenvalue support.
+Combining this with Lemma \ref{alphabeta} and \cite[Theorem 6.1]{Godsil2010} yields a characterization of periodic twin vertices whenever $\phi(M,t)\in \mathbb{Z}[x]$.